Choosing your cloud-native path

 - Do you see serverless architecture as an alternative for future applications?

-If you answered “yes” to any of these questions, it is important to confirm that your cloud-native platform is actually open (and not a mix of open and proprietary solutions) and based on widely adopted industry standards.
-True application portability will allow you to maintain control of your environment.
+If you answered “yes” to any of these questions, it is important to confirm that your cloud-native platform is actually open (and not a mix of open and proprietary solutions) and based on widely adopted industry and security standards.
+True application portability will allow you to maintain control of your environment, free from the impositions associated with proprietary legacy platforms.

 - Do you want to give developers a choice of technology but are concerned about the security risks?